Michael McFadyen's Scuba Diving - SS Minmi

 Thomas Sparks, 19, who was only engaged on the ship on 30 April 1937, was officially discharged from the ship on 14 May 1937.

 There must be other sections of the wreck (for example the boiler, engine, prop etc) located off the rock platform but I have yet to find them.
-I suspect that they are in shallow water near where the ship hit the rocks.
+I suspect that they are in very shallow water near where the ship hit the rocks.
+This is nearly always too rough to dive, in fact, the seas seem to pick up a lot right on this corner all the time.